lordalejandro/lordalejandro/README.md

 - 👋 Hi, I’m @lordalejandro

-Blockchain/Full-Stack Engineer and Entrepreneur based in Paraguay 🇵🇾
+Full-Stack Engineer based in Paraguay 🇵🇾

 Fully fluent in English, Portuguese and Spanish.